The Best Foods Every Man Should Eat

 Of the three macronutrients in our body, we’re most partial to protein over fats and carbs.
 We’d recommend eating that portion of your plate first.
 A study conducted by researchers from Weill Cornell Medical College found that glucose and insulin levels significantly lower when following an eating sequence of protein first, followed by vegetables and fruit, then grains.
 (That sequence is especially important for those diagnosed with type 2 diabetes.)

-You’ll find protein everywhere in your body — bone, muscle, hair, nails, skin — because it’s made up of 20 different amino acids.
-Some amino acids are made from scratch, some are modified from others, and and nine in particular from what we eat.
+You’ll find protein everywhere in your body—bone, muscle, hair, nails, skin—because it’s made up of 20 different amino acids.
+Some amino acids are made from scratch, some are modified from others, and nine in particular come from what we eat.

 According to the current Recommended Dietary Allowance (RDA), adults’ daily minimum intake of protein should consist of 0.8 grams for every 2.2 pounds of body weight.
 Eating an average of 6.5 ounces of lean protein foods in a daily 2,500 calorie diet takes you pretty close to hitting that RDA, and it can offer a ton of health benefits.
 Studies show that it helps you not only build strength and muscle, but also maintain bone mass even as you age or while you try to lose weight.